NirajSalunkhe/Research/README.md

 #### TASK#2: Understand and record the security breaches in the PHP Applications, locations to where these breaches are can be found in paths listed in [Satpaths.zip](https://github.com/NirajSalunkhe/Research2021/files/6542755/Satpaths.zip).

 #### TASK#2:
-1. Open the .json folder, check the file path that is listed in each of the \_\_\_\_\_\_.
+1. Open the .json folder, check the file path that is listed in each of the \_\_\_\_\_\_ ASK WHAT THIS THING IS CALLED.
 The line number of the breaches is written below the file paths.
 2. The security breaches can be classified as false positive, positive, and negative.

 Shopping App Locations | Classification | Hospitial App Locations | Classification
 | :---: | :---: | :---: | :---: